Agbogbloshie: Economy

-Followers of BAN have alleged that non-governmental organizations (NGOs) are adding to the waste when excess electronics are donated with the intention of helping scholarly institutions.
-They claim, based on the 75%-80% orphaned waste statistic, that exporters must have found numerous loopholes to avoid legislation forbidding e-waste shipping, such as labeling broken electronics as 'end-of-life' or 'second-hand-goods', falsely identifying them as in working order.
-If it were true that between 50% and 75% of the electronics imported are unable to be salvaged and remain on the land, the import would be illegal.
-However, the UN Studies have failed to find evidence of the allegation, and the only source of the dumping statistic has denied it.
+In 2008, followers of BAN alleged that non-governmental (NGO) organizations are adding to the waste when excess electronics are donated, with the intention of helping scholarly institutions.
+They claimed, based on the 75%–80% orphaned waste statistic, that exporters must have found numerous loopholes to avoid legislation forbidding e-waste shipping, such as labeling broken electronics as 'end-of-life' or 'second-hand-goods', falsely identifying them as in working order.